VictorGoic0/The-Gauntlets-Designer/api/README.md

 # The Gauntlet's Designer - Backend API

-FastAPI backend for the AI-powered design agent.
+FastAPI backend for the AI-powered design agent with LangChain integration.

 ## Setup